 She has been included in the Woman of Influence issue of Maritime Economies magazine (February 2020) (Liberty Press).

-Iliana’s areas of legal expertise and practice (Greek, Cypriot, English and French law) include:
+Iliana’s areas of expertise and/or legal practice (Greek, Cypriot, English and French law) include:

 In her capacity as a consultant, she has notably advised ship-owning interests and has drafted numerous ratification statutes for the harmonisation of a major maritime country with EU law as well as for the ratification of ILO MLC 2006.
 She has spent seven years as a Professor at the School of Business of DEREE - The American College of Greece, after having taught as an Adjunct Professor at the Panteion University of Athens.